 In summary, breeding Marsh Wrens in most of Nebraska are plesius (Western Marsh Wren), occurring east to and within the overlap zone between Eastern and Western Marsh Wren groups, and iliacus, within the overlap zone and presumably eastward.
 Within the overlap zone, mating is assortative, and the two readily separable song types “may warrant species status” (Kroodsma and Verner 2013).

-Arrival is generally in mid-Apr, although there are about 20 reports in Mar and early Apr, most from the southern half of the state and probably of birds that wintered in or near Nebraska.
-There are very few records after Jan for Nebraska (see Winter).
+Arrival is generally in mid-Apr, although there are about 23 reports in Mar and early Apr, most from the southern half of the state that may be early migrants or birds that wintered in or near Nebraska.
+There are very few records after Jan for Nebraska, however (see Winter).

 Data from the southern Nebraska, where Marsh Wrens do not breed, indicate that the last spring migrants pass through by mid-May.
 Reports after mid-May suggest breeding attempts.

 Eastern song types occur during migration mostly in the eastern half of the state; eastern song type birds were in Buffalo Co 4 May 2009 and 11 Sep 2015, presumably migrants.
 There are a few records of Eastern Marsh Wren in eastern Colorado (Steven Mlodinow, personal communication).

 Summer: On a statewide basis, Marsh Wrens breed commonly north of the southernmost two rows of counties (eBird.org, accessed October 2017, Sauer et al 2017); highest densities are in the western Sandhills, and lowest in the northeast.
 Apart from the Rainwater Basin, where the species is believed to breed, there is only one mid-May through Aug record in the southernmost two rows of counties, 21 Jun 2016 Frontier Co.